palewire/first-python-notebook/docs/src/notebook.md

 ```

 Now try defining your own numeric variable and doing some math with it.
 You can name it whatever you want.
 Want to try some other math operations?
 The `-` sign does subtraction.
 Multipication is `*`.
 Division is `/`.

+To add a cell in a Jupyter notebook, you can use the "Insert" menu at the top of the page and select "Insert Cell Above" or "Insert Cell Below".
+Alternatively, you can use the keyboard shortcut "a" to insert a cell above the current cell or "b" to insert a cell below the current cell.
+You can also use the "+" button in the toolbar above the notebook to insert a cell below the current cell.

+To remove a cell, you can select the cell and press the "dd" key.
+Alternatively, you can use the "Edit" menu at the top of the page and select "Delete Cells" or you can use the "scissors" button in the toolbar above the notebook to delete the selected cell.
+Note that when you delete a cell, everything in that cell will be lost and it cannot be undone.

 ```{note}
 Cells can contain variables, functions or imports.
 If you’ve never written code before and are unfamiliar with those terms, we recommend [“An Informal Introduction to Python”](https://docs.python.org/3/tutorial/introduction.html) and subsequent sections of python.org's official tutorial.